-There are no restrictions on sending money to and from New Zealand.
-Any bureaucracy and anti-money laundering papers are handled by the FX company that you use for your international money transfers.
+There are no restrictions on sending money from NZ to Australia.
+Any bureaucracy and anti-money laundering requirements are handled by the FX company that you use to transfer money to Australia from New Zealand.

 The companies featured in our money transfer comparison at the top of this page, are all providing better exchange rates than the usual banks found in Australia and New Zealand.